zaydemir/Power-Law-of-Crypto-and-NFT-Projects/README.md

 # Purpose of the Code
 The code calculates non-parametric estimates for the power law index using Hill's estimate and a more robust estimator as discussed in Beirlant et al (2005): “Estimation of the Extreme-Value Index and Generalized Quantile Plots.”
 For further details, you can refer to the research paper.

+# Extra
+The python script py_get_time_series_ETH_BTC.py is a nice extra that I added to this repository but needed to create the market capitalization data nor to successfully run the R script.
+This python script queries daily end-of-day price from CoinMarketCap for the set of coins specified in the array p_coins (my default here is 'BTC', and 'ETH').
+You can use this data by converting the price series into daily log returns to estimate the power law indices of cryptocurrency projects.